 So, the number of boys in the school is (4 x 4) = 16.

-Example 3: Ina school ratio of number of boys and girls is 9 : 6 and if there present 180 boys, than find the total number of students in the school.
+In a school ratio of boys and girls is 9 : 6 and if there present 180 boys, than find the total number of students in the school.

 So, the Amount received by sanjay is 1400.